OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-social.md

 * **Value**: `{}`
 * **Description**: This object is intended to hold any default Tailwind CSS values that might be used as fallback or initial styles.

-These style properties ensure that the `ShSocial` component is visually appealing and flexible, allowing for a wide range of customization to meet specific design requirements.
+These style properties ensure that the {{ $doc.constructorName }} component is visually appealing and flexible, allowing for a wide range of customization to meet specific design requirements.